 - Continue to showcase emotional devotion, trust, and commitment; cohabitation has not yet spurred weeping in bathroom.

-Bathroom humor, affinity for micro-managing, penchant for peeing with door open, tendency to document relationships and/or feelings on the Internet.
+Strengths Loyalty, fidelity (aside from that one-time brotherly tongue session), compassion, flexibility, bathroom humor.
+Weaknesses Bathroom humor, affinity for micro-managing, penchant for peeing with door open, tendency to document relationships and/or feelings on the Internet.
+Activities

 * Names changed, obviously.